orazioedoardo/Socket/README.md

 The client connects to the server via specified ip address and port number, then it asks whether to send or receive a file.

 At this point, if sending a file, you write the file path, then the filename and its size are determined and sent to the other peer.
 File is sent (and received) in 1024 bytes chunks.
-The other peer retrieves file information and saves the file as received_filename.
+The other peer retrieves file information and saves the file.
+If a file with the same name already exists in the folder, a random string is prepended to the file name.

 ###How to build and use